Is It Okay to Lie in a Job Interview

 • Rehearse your three key stories until you can tell them without hesitation and without embellishment.

-• Do mock interviews with peers or a coach who flags any language that sounds evasive.
+• Do mock interviews with a peer or coach who flags any language that sounds evasive.

-If structured practice is helpful, consider a focused program that includes roleplay, feedback, and mindset coaching; a program that helps professionals prepare for interviews and present authentic confidence can accelerate progress—a step-by-step career confidence program provides guided practice and templates to rehearse effectively.
+If structured practice is helpful, consider a focused program that includes role-play, feedback and mindset coaching; a program that helps professionals prepare for interviews and present authentic confidence can accelerate progress.

 Tools and Documents to Keep Ready

-Keeping verification documents organized reduces stress and temptation to misrepresent.
+Keeping verification documents organised reduces stress and temptation to misrepresent.
 Maintain a secure folder with:

 • Education diplomas or certificates.